 In colonial times, Australian women would eagerly await the latest fashion styles coming from Europe… During the 1980s – early 2000s, Australian designers and buyers could easily go across to Europe, buy the latest styles, and then adjust them for the Australian market a season later.
 It was very convenient having opposing seasons to the fashion […]

-I participated in a panel discussion last night on fashion and sustainability, chaired by fellow PhD candidate Nadia Buick.
+I participated in a panel discussion last night on fashion and sustainability which was co-sponsored by Fully-Verified and chaired by fellow PhD candidate Nadia Buick.
 On the panel were Paula Dunlop from QUT and the Stitchery, Samantha Hardman from Bento, Tess Curran from Peppermint Magazine and Joshua Jones from Jean Brown.
 (Photo: Alison Kubler)

 Last night I gave a talk at the Stitchery as part of their Goin’ Local theme for July.
 As I prepared for the talk I was reminded of what drew me to study fashion and textiles ages and ages ago.
 It all began in 1994 when I was fifteen and began making a patchwork quilt. […]